Zulma Lopez

 Zulma P. Lopez (born May 2, 1977) is an American politician from the state of Georgia.
-A Democrat, Lopez has represented the 86th District of the Georgia House of Representatives, which encompasses a part of metro Atlanta, since January 2021.
+A Democrat, Lopez represented the 86th District of the Georgia House of Representatives, which encompasses a part of metro Atlanta, from January 2021 to January 2023.
 On February 4, 2022, Lopez announced she would not be seeking re-election in the Georgia House of Representatives.

 Early life

 Lopez was born and raised in Puerto Rico.
 She graduated from the University of Puerto Rico with a B. A. in 1999, and with her J.D. from the University of Puerto Rico School of Law in 2003.
 Lopez moved to Georgia in 2007.
 She has owned her own law practice, Lopez Immigration LLC, since 2014.

 Political career

 In 2019, Lopez announced that she would run for the 86th District of the Georgia House of Representatives against the incumbent representative, Michelle Henson in the primary.
 Lopez defeated Henson in a runoff election on August 20, 2020.
 She ran unopposed in the General election.